 Please help us to spread the message – ALL birds of prey in Northern Ireland are protected!

-The penalties for commiting wildlife crime in Northern Ireland are up to £5,000 fine PLUS a 6-month custodial sentence…PER OFFENCE!
+The penalties for committing wildlife crime in Northern Ireland are up to £5,000 fine PLUS a 6-month custodial sentence…PER OFFENCE!

 The PSNI are working hard, along with all the PAW NI partners, to tackle wildlife crime and they want your information: if you see something suspicious then please call PSNI on ‘101’.
 For more information to help you recognise crimes against birds of prey see ‘things to look out for‘